RaymondNwambuonwo/FlashCards/README.md

 # FlashCards
 This project was based upon combining our HTML, CSS, & Javascript skills to build a game from the options we were given.
-I chose **Flash-Card**.
+I chose the game called **Flash Cards**.

 ## Prerequisites
 Thing(s) that you need to install beforehand in order to view the page.